TJLW/SpiderRobot/Dev/README.md

 ## Getting Started

 ### CPP Application
+The Spider program code is located in the SpiderLinuxApplication directory.
 As you will be implementing a custom linux application, you will need to create a binary from your CPP code and transfer it to the Spider.
 Instead of using the 'Main.cpp' file for your code, I have created a 'Project.cpp' file that contains the essentials